Hundreds Evacuated As Flood Disaster Unfolds In Northeastern Australia - UrduPoint

 "We know that those people are in a desperate way now," said Kiley Hanslow, the chief executive of the Wujal Wujal Aboriginal Shire Council.

-Police said the group eventually clambered to a safer location before flood waters rose again on Monday afternoon.
+Police said the group clambered to a safer location before floodwaters rose again on Monday afternoon.

+An attempt to evacuate those remaining in the town had to be abandoned, the shire council said.

+"Unfortunately the helicopters couldn't get through... it was too dangerous to get the choppers through," the council said in a statement on social media.

 Surrounded by a mountainous hinterland of tropical rainforest, hard-to-reach Wujal Wujal is one of the most disadvantaged regions in Australia.

-Hanslow told national broadcaster ABC the town centre was a "sea of dirty water and mud."
+Hanslow told national broadcaster ABC the town -- typically home to 300 people -- was a "sea of dirty water and mud".

 "You would recall from past events we've had sharks, crocs, you name it," she told reporters.